-- If you find mild symptoms developing while walking, stop and relax (with your head out of sun) and drink some fluids.
+- If you find mild symptoms developing while walking, stop and relax (with your head out of the sun) and drink some fluids.
 Dink frequently.

 - If symptoms develop in the evening, take 125-250mg Diamox and drink plenty of fluids again.
-If symptoms partially go away but are still annoying it is safe to take another 250mg Diamox 6-8 hours later.
+If symptoms partially go away but are still annoying it is safe to take another 250mg of Diamox 6-8 hours later.

 Serious AMS Symptoms - IMMEDIATE DESCENT

 - Persistent vomiting

 - Ataxia (loss of coordination, an inability to walk in a straight line, making the sufferer look drunk)

 - Losing consciousness (inability to stay awake or understand instructions)

 - Mental confusion or hallucinations

 - Difficulty breathing Rapid breathing or feeling breathless at rest